FOCUS-VinFast's new sales approach has US car dealers cautious but interested

 VinFast's shares surge in Nasdaq debut for Vietnam EV maker

-(Reporting by Ben Klayman in Detroit Additional reporting by Phuong Nguyen in Hanoi Editing by Matthew Lewis)
+(Reporting by Ben Klayman in Detroit; Additional reporting by Phuong Nguyen in Hanoi; Editing by Matthew Lewis and Miral Fahmy)

 ((benjamin.klayman@thomsonreuters.com; 313-600-2277; Reuters Messaging: benjamin.klayman.thomsonreuters.com@reuters.net))